Sk47R/Feature-Engineering/Encoding_Techniques/target_guided/OrderInteger/Readme.md

 ### Note

 This method can be also used on numerical variables, after discretisation.
 This creates a monotonic relationship between the numerical variable and the target, and therefore improves the performance of linear models.

+---

+### Ordered Integer Encoding

+Ordering the categories according to the target means assigning a number to the category from 1 to k, where k is the number of distinct categories in the variable, but this numbering is informed by the mean of the target for each category.

+For example, we have the variable city with values London, Manchester and Bristol; if the default rate is 30% in London, 20% in Bristol and 10% in Manchester, then we replace London by 1, Bristol by 2 and Manchester by 3.